Welcome

 But there are so many, how do you chose a reputable team and the right one for you?

 This page will give you information compiled by our team.
 It reflects our views of what we believe makes a good SAR team and answers some additional questions you may have.
-This page is directed towards
+This page is directed towards SAR in our geographical area and this information may vary across the country as different groups have a focus on different types of searching.

 This is an important part of a SAR Team for obvious reasons.
 How often do members train as a team?
 What does their training encompass?
 Does the team train in both K-9 and handler skills?
-Are they required
+Are they required to train on their "off" time?
+Are there tests?
+Required sessions?
+Does the team endorse one method of training or are they open to new and different techniques?
+Are all K-9's required to do a specific type of

 searching or is the dog allowed to "choose" the type of work it is best suited for?

 A responsible team will document all training sessions.
 This is for the handler to read at a later date and track their progress, accomplishments, and areas of improvement.
-It is also considered a
+It is also considered a legal document proving that the team completed the assigned tasks and training.

-or are they allowed to participate at random intervals?
+The team should have established standards.
+They should be adhered to and followed.
+Standards should encompass both K-9 and handler skills.
+Are members required to attend a certain percentage of time or are they allowed to participate at random intervals?
 Are handlers and K-9's expected to pass an evaluation only once or are they required to show proficiency in their area of expertise from time to time?
 Is any and every dog accepted?
 Does the team do their own internal evaluations or invite outside personnel to provide an objective viewpoint?

-Chain of Command.
+Chain of Command

 Does the team have a system in place for checks and balances?
 Do they have a system set up for problem solving and, equally important, member input?
 Are the leaders fair?
-Check to see if the team allows for member input or is it
+Check to see if the team allows for member input or is it the decision of one individual what the team does or doesn't do?

-Background checks.
+Background Checks

 Does the team you are considering joining complete background checks on potential handlers?
 Due to the nature of the SAR Team mission, this is very important.
 If a team states they do background checks, make sure they actually complete them.

-Safety and experience.
+Safety and Experience

-factors concerning weather safety?
+Does the team follow appropriate safety practices during drills and responses?
+Do they teach cadaver handling skills or safety while on a tower teaching rope and rescue techniques?
+Do they observe factors concerning weather safety?
 Use appropriate equipment?
 Do they enforce these practices at all times?
 Do members have previous background and experience in multiple areas concerning SAR, K-9 training, or other fields not related to dog training?
 Do they deploy the appropriate K-9 and handler resources in an emergency?

-Visit and observe.
+Visit and Observe

-about the team and ask why they decided to join.
+Make it a point to visit with each team you are considering joining, meet the members, and ask questions.
+Is the team courteous, professional, and helpful to all members?
+Talk to members and see how they feel about the team and ask why they decided to join.
 You will get varying answers.
 Visit various SAR Teams in the same area if there are any and compare information.
 Reflect on the reasons you wanted to join a SAR team and you will see which team is right for you.

 Are the people fun?
 Or are they overly regimented and militaristic?
 You will be spending a great deal of time with your new team, be sure you get along and can cooperate.
-SAR is a serious endeavor and training should
+SAR is a serious endeavor and training should not be just a social gathering.
+But training sessions should be fun for both you and your canine partner.

-SCEMK9 was developed to combine the existingresources from other teams regarding K-9 SAR in our area.
+SCEMK9 was developed to combine the existing resources from other teams regarding K-9 SAR in our area.

 Our team is covered by workman's compensation insurance when at scheduled training sessions and responses.